2022 CORPS OF

-The Corps of Discovery was the name of the specially-established unit of the United States Army which formed the nucleus of the Lewis and Clark Expedition that took place between May 1804 and September 1806.
-The 2021 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" last year when we met for a one-day drive from Portland to Lincoln City on the Oregon coast.
+The Corps of Discovery was the name of the specially-established unit of the United States Army that formed the nucleus of the Lewis and Clark Expedition that took place between May 1804 and September 1806.
+The 2022 Corps of Discovery Tour covers the same region in the Pacific Northwest and builds on the success of the "All British Road Meet" of 2020 and last year's inaugural Corps of Discovery Tour.

-This year we are expanding the format to a four-day, three-night road trip, or you can do a shortened version of three days, two nights.
+The 2022 format consists of four days and three nights, or you can do a shortened version of three days and two nights.

-You may participate in any car of any vintage from any country.
-We encourage vintage cars as the daily distances are not long, but drive what you like.
+You may participate in any car of any vintage from any country (notwithstanding the website name of all-british).
+We encourage vintage cars as the daily distances are not especially long, but drive what you like.